lesego-m/ng-weather-app/README.md

 # Angular Simple Weather App

 This simple Location and Weather app is built using Angular 12 which uses Webpack and Jasmine under the hood.
+The UI was inspired by [https://www.msn.com/en-za/weather](https://www.msn.com/en-za/weather)

 ## Requirements